 - Direct patient care experience characterized as moderate or high level

 - Direct patient care experience > 750 hours

 - Work experience or research hours > 500 hours

 - Leadership activities ≥ one year

-- Graduate degree earned in any discipline
+- Graduate degree earned in any discipline by the application deadline

 - Military service (veterans must have an honorable or entry-level discharge)